 - Tylenol to lower your sensitivity to pain as well as decrease the amount of pain.

-- IV Toradol which is a NSAID and has proven remarkably effective at decreasing pain via alternate pathways in our bodies.
+- A NSAID (nonsteroidal anti-inflammatory) which has proven remarkably effective at decreasing pain via alternate pathways in our bodies.

 - Neurontin which also helps to decrease postoperative pain by affecting chemicals and nerves in your body that are involved in pain pathways.

-- Medicines which decrease anxiety and make you drowsy.
-Most patients on these medicines have no recall of their care after they leave the preoperative holding area.
+- Medicines that decrease anxiety and make you drowsy.
+Most patients have no recall of their care after they leave the preoperative holding area.

 - A long-acting narcotic to dull pain receptors before pain sets in as well as medication to prevent nausea following surgery.

-- An IV steroid just prior to the start of your surgery and postoperatively.
+- An IV steroid just prior to the start of your surgery.

-- After implanting the components, the tissues around the new joint are injected with a “cocktail” including a long-acting local anesthetic, and an NSAID.
-This combination has greatly reduced post operative pain and the need for narcotics.
-This has resulted in our patients feeling remarkably comfortable immediately after their surgery and allowing them to get out of bed the day of surgery and walk.
+- Tissues under the skin and around the new joint are injected with a “cocktail” made up of three different medicines all from different classes of drugs.
+This combination has greatly reduced postoperative pain and the need for narcotics.
+This has resulted in our patients feeling remarkably comfortable immediately after their surgery and helps explain why the vast majority walk just hours after their surgery.

-- IV antibiotics are also administered before and after surgery to lower the risk of infection.
+- IV antibiotics are also administered before an incision is made which lowers the risk of infection.